infobloxopen/fwdpolicy/README.md

 }
 ```

-`List` should return an order list of proxy (upstream servers) based on the desired policy behavior.
+`List` should return an ordered list of Proxy (upstream servers) based on the desired policy behavior.
 _fwdpolicy_, exactly as _forward_ plugin will attempt to forward to the returned proxy servers in order received,
 stopping when successful or total time elapsed exceeds timeout.

-`String` is the string value used when selecting the policy in the Corefile.
+`String` should return the string value used when selecting the policy in the Corefile.

 ## Examples